Whitefish in Yellow Curry

 Watch for Ocean Wise labels at your local supermarket and on menus at restaurants.
 More and more businesses in the foodservice industry are shifting their focus to make ocean-friendly choices.

-As a foodservice professional I make it my business to ask questions and hold suppliers accountable for traceable, sustainable product, both at work and at home.
+As a foodservice professionals we make it our business to ask questions and hold suppliers accountable for traceable, sustainable product, both at work and at home.
 If we all do that we make a big impact, because most educated consumers won’t buy product that they know is impacting our environment in a negative way.
 Soon, the market for that product will die; they won’t buy it because they know they can’t sell it.
 Simple right?!
 Make wise seafood choices and voice your opinion.
 Oh sure, you might find yourself escorted out of a store or two for pointing out the red listed (endangered) fish on ice.
 (Just ask the fiery French Chef in my life.)
 But it feels pretty good… when all the other shoppers follow and ask you for more information.
 (There’s an app for that my friend!!)

 November is Ocean Wise month – So get the app, check the website; find alternatives if necessary and EAT WELL!
 Here’s a little ocean link love for readers near and far: Seafood Watch USA, a list of Seafood Guides, worldwide, via the World Wildlife Foundation.